 Quickly now, I open a text chat, it’s a bit laggy.

 The sheer struggle of loading some text destroys the remaining systems.
 Me and my equipment are deleted from reality by an unknown overseer.

-Vintage computer enthusiast, VFX survivor, volunteer medic, student paramedic.
+Vintage computer enthusiast, VFX survivor, student paramedic.
 Pixar owe me a teapot.

 A paid, early access, strongly moderated Mastodon instance hosted entirely in New Zealand.